 To participate in room selection students with a documented medical need will need to have appropriate medical documentation reviewed by the Dean of Students for Disability Services, Campus Center 109 as soon as possible (x12510).
 Students must also pay the $200 Room Reservation Deposit before the designated room selection deadline at the Cashier's Window in Blow Memorial Hall.
 If approved, the student will be guaranteed a space in the residence halls for the next academic year.
 This approval must be renewed each year.
 All paperwork must be completed prior to spring break to be protected in the room selection process.

-- Those students with an approved need of special accommodations will select their rooms on in early April by appointment with Residence Life.
+- Those students with an approved need of special accommodations will select their rooms on in late March or early April by appointment with Residence Life.

 - Eligible students will be called to schedule an appointment with the Associate Director (x14314) in Residence Life during that time.
 (Seniors will choose first, followed by juniors and sophomores.)

 - Roommate of approved special needs students will be protected from the wait list process of Room Selection as long as Residence Life has the roommates name by Wednesday, March 12.

 - Students and their roommates must meet with the Associate Director for Administration in Residence Life to select their housing.

 Single room requests will be considered when accompanied by appropriate medical documentation indicating that such an assignment will assist a student in his/her self management of disability.
 Specific documentation criteria applies and letters from professionals who are blood relatives of the student will not be accepted.
 Decisions regarding single room accommodation are made by the Dean of Students for Disability Services in consultation by the Medical Review Committee.
 A letter from the student explaining why a single room is believed to be medically necessary will also be expected.
 The College reserves the right to make final decisions regarding all single room requests for accommodation purposes and to request additional information when a request is insubstantially supported.

 In general, the following diagnoses do not lend themselves to single room accommodations: